BrunoJuchli/StaticProxy.Fody/README.md

 ## Usage
  - Add the StaticProxy.Fody nuget package to any project where you wish to add static proxy weaving.
- - Put an `[StaticProxy]` attribute on any class you wish to be proxied.
+ - Put an `[StaticProxy]` attribute on any class or interface you wish to be proxied.
  - Write interceptors (`class SomeProxy : IDynamicInterceptor`)